 "I grew up listening to a very big variety of music styles.
-I still remember my dad playing in the car going to school people like Santana; Robben Ford; Dave Valentine; Di Meola; Satriani; Vai; SRV; Metheny Malmsteen; Zawinul and other dozens of great artists.
+I still remember my dad playing in the car going to school people like Santana; Robben Ford; Dave Valentine; Di Meola; Satriani; Vai; SRV; Metheny; Malmsteen; Zawinul and other dozens of great artists.
 So basically I didn't just have the opportunity to discover a pretty big amount of different music genres, but I did it through great performers.
-If we pick for a second the rock players in the list they are true monster of the stage.
+If we pick for a second the rock players in the list, they are true monster of the stage.
 Look at Steve Vai.
-When he performs he literally destroys the stage under his feet, no matter how technically hard is the line they are playing.
-People like him taught me a cool performance needs a great playing and nice music, but a memorable one wants a huge stage presence too.
+When he performs he literally destroys the stage under his feet, no matter how technically hard is the line he's playing.
+People like him taught me that a cool performance needs a great playing and nice music, but a memorable one require a huge stage presence too.

 So a perfect performance has to be engaging in a real, directed way in my point of view.
 The audience has to be part of it and/or has to feel like participating to a theatre piece based on a music show.
-In this context I always think about Zappa and Steve Vai, to me the greatest rock performers ever.
-They are my biggest inspiration also about how to manage a performance in terms of show."
+In this context I always think about Zappa and Steve Vai, to me the greatest rock performers ever."

-What made him totally falling in love with the guitar was the legendary "G3: Live in Concert" featuring Joe Satriani; Steve Vai and Eric Johnson (even if, to be even more precise, the very first time was the Marty McFly solo on Johnny B Good in Back to the Future).
-"When I saw how cool was Steve Vai playing the riff of My Guitar wants to Kill your Ma' by Frank Zappa I thought that one had to be my job".
-But then, was the Steve Vai's solo in the G3 Live in Denver with the triple neck guitar.
-To him that was a perfect example of the perfect playing.
+What made him totally falling in love with the guitar was the legendary "G3: Live in Concert" featuring Joe Satriani; Steve Vai and Eric Johnson (even if, to be even more specific, the very first time was the Marty McFly solo on Johnny B Good in Back to the Future).
+"When I saw how cool Steve Vai was, playing the riff of My Guitar wants to Kill your Ma' by Frank Zappa, I thought: that one has to be my job".
+But then, it was the Steve Vai's solo in the G3 Live in Denver with the triple neck guitar.
 Musical, spontaneous, virtuoso, spectacular in terms of performance and full of pathos.

 "Around Spring 2012 I suddenly discovered Guthrie Govan and the Aristocrats.
 I was shocked.
 As people like Vai and Satch talks through the guitar, this guy (and of course Marco and Bryan too) thinks through his instrument!
 It looks like his brain is connected to his fingers and to the guitar!
 Astonishing and quite scary at the same moment.
 A massive inspiration for all of us".